Eyes Open Tour: Australian tour, February 2007

-Tickets for the Australian tour of 2007 initially went on pre-sale on 21 November and continued for a day.
+Tickets for the Australian tour of 2007 went on pre-sale on 21 November and continued for a day.
 General sale began on 23 November and tickets could be obtained through Ticketek and Ticketmaster.
 For the New Zealand dates, the pre-sale began on 6 December 9 am (NZDT).
 General sale began on 8 December and tickets were made available through Ticketmaster.
-Tickets for the second North American Tour initially went on pre-sale for website members.
+Tickets for the second North American Tour went on pre-sale for website members.
 General sale began on 17 and 18 November, depending on the concert dates.
 Additional tickets for the Melbourne date were later released on 17 January 2007 at 9 am.
 More tickets were released on 19 January at 9 am.
 Tickets could be obtained through Ticketmaster.

 North American tour, February–April 2007

 Tickets for the tour went on general sale on 17 and 18 November 2006.
 Snow Patrol's official website members were given a pre-sale opportunity.
 A show in Chicago was announced later, and tickets for this show went on general sale on 2 December 12 pm (CST), and could be obtained through Ticketmaster.
 A few days before, the official website held a pre-sale for its members.
 Shows in Portland, Houston, Denver and Washington, D.C. were later added.
 Tickets for the Portland, Denver and Washington shows went on general sale on 9 December 10 am and those for Houston on 8 December 5 pm.
 Three dates for Seattle, Universal City and San Francisco were later added.
-Tickets for these shows initially went on pre-sale for the official website members.
+Tickets for these shows went on pre-sale for the official website members.
 General sale began on 16 and 17 December.
 Tickets could be obtained through Ticketmaster.

 Japanese tour, April 2007

-Tickets for the Japanese tour initially went on pre-sale exclusively for members of the band's official website on 1 September and continued till 4 September.
+Tickets for the Japanese tour went on pre-sale exclusively for members of the band's official website on 1 September and continued till 4 September.
 General sale of tickets started on 16 September, which could be obtained from Eplus.jp.
 After the shows were rescheduled, tickets for the new dates went on general sale 23 December.
 Tickets for the original shows were deemed valid for each revised date, and an option of a refund was offered.